amrutprabhu/amrutprabhu.github.io/_posts/2021-07-22-boost-java-application-performance-with-micronaut.md

 This is a huge performance boost in start-up and response time compared to the application running on a JVM.

-You can try this out by yourself, I have uploaded the code to [GitHub](https://github.com/amrutprabhu/micronaut-workout/tree/master/MicronautApp).
+You can try this out by yourself, I have uploaded the code to [GitHub](https://github.com/amrutprabhu/micronaut-workout/tree/master/MicronautApp){:target="_blank"}.

-In my next article, I would be talking about the application's performance with Micronaut on AWS Lambda.
-So subscribe to my newsletter to know once the article out.
+In my next article, I would be talking about an application's performance with Micronaut on AWS Lambda.
+So subscribe to my newsletter to know once the article is published.